-12. Assessment Review
+12) Assessment Review

-- a.
-The assessment review will take place at the designated time following the team assessment.
+- a) The assessment review will take place at the designated time following the team assessment.
 The goals of the Assessment Review are (1) general review of pertinent material, (2) reinforcement of learned material, and (3) further explanation and clarification of pertinent concepts.
-The Assessment Review is considered an additional learning experience, and should not be misconstrued as merely an opportunity to have assessment questions modified or omitted. - b.
-During the assessment review, faculty will review each assessment item and offer additional explanation of pertinent concepts as appropriate.
-Following this session, faculty will also assess student input, review the ExamSoft item analysis, and confer with colleagues to determine if any questions should be omitted, if alternative answers will be accepted, if reviewed items should remain unchanged, or if there have been any errors in scoring.
-The final decision on items considered during the assessment review will be conveyed to students by faculty in writing, and faculty will not subsequently consider any additional modifications for any reason.
+The Assessment Review is considered an additional learning experience, and should not be misconstrued as merely an opportunity to have assessment questions modified or omitted. - b) During the assessment review, faculty will review each assessment item and offer additional explanation of pertinent concepts as appropriate.
+Following this session, faculty will also assess student input, review the ExamSoft item analysis, and confer with colleagues to determine if any questions should be omitted, if alternative answers will be accepted, if reviewed items should remain unchanged, or if there have been any errors in scoring. - c) The final decision on items considered during the assessment review will be conveyed to students by email through the Office of Academic Affairs.

-c.
-When the review is complete, any requests to omit questions or accept multiple or alternative answers must occur in writing using the Assessment Appeals process.
-The written appeal must be submitted to the Associate Dean for Academic Affairs within five (5) business days from the day of the original assessment or the remediation assessment.
-Inappropriate behavior, abusive language or comments, and unprofessional conduct during or after the assessment review will result in a student's referral to the appropriate administrator for violation of the Honor Code.
+d) When the review is complete, any requests to omit questions or accept multiple or alternative answers must occur in writing using the Assessment Appeals process.
+The written appeal must be submitted to the Associate Dean for Academic Affairs within five (5) business days from the day of the remediation assessment.
+Inappropriate behavior, abusive language or comments, and unprofessional conduct during or after the assessment review will result in a student's referral to the appropriate administrator for violation of the Honor Code and the termination of the review.

-13. Disposition of Completed Assessments
+13) Disposition of Completed Assessments